BiffoQ/RDM-Assignments/AUTHOR_DATASET_ReadmeTemplate.txt

 Describe any quality-assurance procedures performed on the data: None

-People involved with sample collection, processing, analysis and/or submission:
+People involved with sample collection, processing, analysis and/or submission: Abdulkadir Olatunbosun Biffo, Pedro Braga Groszewicz, Theodosios Famprikis

 DATA-SPECIFIC INFORMATION FOR: [FILENAME]